MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 The answer of course depends on the company, it could be any of the following...

-- We are trying to increase developer moral.
+- We are trying to increase developer moral?
-- We are trying to encourage collaboration between people that do not normally work together.
+- We are trying to encourage collaboration between people that do not normally work together?
-- We are trying to get people to look at technologies they would not normally play with.
+- We are trying to get people to look at technologies they would not normally play with?
-- We are trying to support solving problems that support the business that do not have a clear commercial value.
+- We are trying to support solving problems that support the business that do not have a clear commercial value?
-- We are trying to foster better ideation processes.
+- We are trying to foster better ideation processes?
-- We are doing this because other companies do this but for no other reason.
+- We are doing this because other companies do this but for no other reason?

 -------------------------------------------------------------------